Small Wheeled Transport

 ~~~~~~~~~~~~~~~~~~~~

-This chapter describes how small-wheeled vehicles such as walkers, skates, scooters and handcarts can support TDM.
+This chapter describes Small-Wheeled vehicles such as wheeled luggage, walkers, skates, scooters and handcarts, how these modes support TDM, and how to better accommodate them.

 This is an example of a small, foldable scooter that can be uses for errands and to access transit.